 Other than processed food, fruits, or nuts that are found in South America also be fed to Oscar Fish.
 However, it should be kept in mind that the wild Oscars only eat this food on a seasonal basis.

 But it is important that you offer a variety of food and supplement to the Oscars to keep them well-fed and healthy.

 Oscar cichlids are known to be highly intelligent fish.
 Unlike most tropical fish, this species seems to be aware of what’s going on outside their aquarium.

 It is no surprise to see the Oscars getting excited to see their owners, wagging their tail and swimming back and forth to get the attention as soon as their owner enters the room where the aquarium is placed.

 However, some oscar cichlid species are highly aggressive as they show no tolerance towards other fish living in their tanks, even if they are of their species.
 Hence, oscar cichlids are aggressive to their tankmates.

 If you decide to add more cichlids and other species of fish, you must consider shifting all your fish to a larger tank.
 As soon as the Oscars reach a length of 10-12 inches and start reproducing, they can become more aggressive.

-When the Oscars are being aggressive to their fellow tank mates, they tend to flare their gills and open their mouth as wide as they can in order to make their head appear bigger.
+When the Oscars are being aggressive to their fellow tank mates, they tend to flare their gills and open their mouths as wide as they can in order to make their heads appear bigger.

 Oscars are also likely to get aggressive during tank maintenance.
 While most of the oscar cichlids do not harm their owners, it is still possible that they might inflict some minor wounds if you are not careful.